tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the handshake.
 As discussed in {{server-hello}}, the HelloRetryRequest has the same format as a ServerHello message, and the legacy_version, legacy_session_id_echo, cipher_suite, and legacy_compression methods fields have the same meaning.
+However, for convenience we discuss HelloRetryRequest throughout this document as if it were a distinct message.

 The server's extensions MUST contain "supported_versions" and otherwise the server SHOULD send only the extensions necessary for the